 STEP 5: Repay the loan towards a better credit.

 Taking out an auto loan with bad credit may be possible and even easy for some.
-But you shouldn’t be complacent once you are approved.
-You still have to work to improve your credit so that you can get more easily approved for an auto loan in the future.
+However, it would be best if you weren't complacent once you are approved.
+You still have to work to improve your credit so that you can get more easily accepted for an auto loan in the future.